 12+ In a loft cupboard at home is a cardboard box containing all the daily diaries and travel journals I've kept since I set off backpacking from Australia in 1987.
-The travel journals are typically re-purposed student exercise books, with each day's sights and highlights documented over two or more pages, depending on how much travel and sightseeing I'd done during the day and how much time I'd had in the evening to write up the journal entry.
+The travel journals are typically re-purposed student exercise books.
+Each day's sights and highlights are documented over two or more pages, depending on how much travel and sightseeing I'd done during the day.
+And how much time I'd had in the evening to write up the journal entry.

-By their nature, daily diaries of work and everyday life are less exciting than travel journals and it took me many years to settle on a format which gave me room to jot down the day's main events without feeling like it was a chore to do so.
-My 1987 diary was an unwieldy "tome", which I downsized in the late 1980s to mid-90s for slim, week-to-an-opening suit-pocket diaries, until finally in the late-90s, back in Australia, I settled on "Belmont" A7, page-to-a-day pocket diaries.
+By their nature, daily diaries of work and everyday life are less exciting than travel journals, and it took me many years to settle on a format that gave me room to jot down the day's main events without feeling like it was a chore to do so.
+My 1987 diary was an unwieldy "tome", which I downsized in the late 1980s to mid-90s for slim, week-to-an-opening suit-pocket diaries.
+Until finally, in the late-1990s, back in Australia, I settled on "Belmont" A7, page-to-a-day pocket diaries.

 A storm blew in overnight, bringing hurricane-force winds which tore branches from some trees and completely uprooted others.
 Our street was cut off by fallen trees, some missing cars and houses by only a few feet.
 The whole street looked devastated.
 Walked to the beach past more shattered and uprooted trees, fences blown down, rooves missing tiles, more fallen trees blocking roads.
 Waves crashed onto the pebbled beach and the wind was so strong it was hard to stand still.
 A number of beach sheds had been completely destroyed by the wind.
 It was so sad to see what had happened.
 I hope I never see anything like it again!